 - 3.7.2.3.
-That all proposed development shall have sediment control measures in place to the satisfaction of the City in consultation with the Toronto and Region Conservation Authority before topsoil removal and grading of lands. - 3.7.2.4.
-To prohibit top soil removal and grading until approval of a draft Plan of Subdivision or a Site Plan for large sites that are not subject to Plan of Subdivision, and to require that construction practices, erosion and sediment controls are to the satisfaction of the City in consultation with the Toronto and Region Conservation Authority.
+That all proposed development shall have sediment control measures in place to the satisfaction of the City and Toronto and Region Conservation Authority before topsoil removal and grading of lands. - 3.7.2.4.
+To prohibit top soil removal and grading until approval of a draft Plan of Subdivision or a Site Plan for large sites that are not subject to Plan of Subdivision, and to require that construction practices, erosion and sediment controls are to the satisfaction of the City in consultation with the Toronto and Region Conservation Authority. - 3.7.2.5.

-- 3.7.2.5.
 That the Master Environment and Servicing Plan will consider the use of sediment retention basins to control the large quantities of suspended matter washed off sites during construction. - 3.7.2.6.
-That construction practices and sediment control are to the satisfaction of the City of Vaughan in consultation with the Toronto and Region Conservation Authority. - 3.7.2.7.
-To require that proponents design and undertake a monitoring program for construction sites to maintain effective sediment control measures throughout the entire construction period and subsequent landscaping.
+To ensure that construction practices and sediment control are to the satisfaction of the City of Vaughan in consultation with the Ministry of Natural Resources and the Toronto and Region Conservation Authority. - 3.7.2.7.
+To require that proponents design and undertake a monitoring program for construction sites to ensure that sediment control measures remain effective throughout the entire construction period and subsequent landscaping.